mahirsayilir/heartstonecards/README.md

 # heartstonecards
-Heardstone cards App for Justmop.
+Heardstone Cards Apps.Used RapidAPI heartstonecards api.

 # How To Install
 Run npm install on terminal.